hariniramp/data-512/data-512-a1/README.md

 # Data Dictionary
 The fields in the final curated data file are described as follows:

-1. pagecount_desktop_views: Number of views using desktop access obtained from the Legacy Pagecount API
+1. _pagecount_desktop_views_: Number of views using desktop access obtained from the Legacy Pagecount API

-2. pagecount_mobile_views: Number of views using mobile access obtained from the Legacy Pagecount API
+2. _pagecount_mobile_views_: Number of views using mobile access obtained from the Legacy Pagecount API

-3. pagecount_all_views: Number of views using desktop and mobile access obtained from the Legacy Pagecount API
+3. _pagecount_all_views_: Number of views using desktop and mobile access obtained from the Legacy Pagecount API

-4. pageview_mobile_views: Number of views using mobile app and mobile web access obtained from the Pageview API
+4. _pageview_mobile_views_: Number of views using mobile app and mobile web access obtained from the Pageview API

-5. pageview_desktop_views: Number of views using desktop access obtained from the Pageview API
+5. _pageview_desktop_views_: Number of views using desktop access obtained from the Pageview API

-6. pageview_all_views: : Number of views using mobile and desktop access obtained from the Pageview API
+6. _pageview_all_views_: Number of views using mobile and desktop access obtained from the Pageview API

-7. year: Calendar year of traffic data
+7. _year_: Calendar year of traffic data

-8. month: Calendar month of traffic data
+8. _month_: Calendar month of traffic data

 # Special Considerations
 It must be noted that there are some caveats to consider when analyzing data from the Wikimedia Foundation API.
 For example,